NCERT Class 12 Biology Chapter 2 Notes Sexual Reproduction in Flowering Plants - Free CBSE Notes

 Bryophytes, Pteridophytes, Algae

-• pollen grains: protected by mucilaginous covering
+• pollen grains: protected by a mucilaginous covering

 Ex: Freshwater plants- Vallisneria, Hydrilla